rjmfernandes/kafkaStreamsRefactor/kafkaStreamsRefactor2/README.md

 Just run the io.confluent.developer.App class.

-Also run the product and customer consumer apps which will update Mongodb directly in case of updates on the corresponding topics.

 You should see the new topic orders-enriched2 with the data from the orders topic enriched with the customer and product data from the other topics.
-And also customer and product inner data getting updated when new updates arrive at corresponding topics.

 Now we can configure the sink connector to sink the data to the mongodb database.